Do you dread gaining 5-8 lbs over the holidays?

 If your goal is to lose weight, you’ll want to move a little bit more.
 Aim for 30-40 minutes of exercise a day to increase your metabolism and really get those fat cells burning .

 Swap out your plain water for tonics that can give you a little extra weight loss boost.
-Apple cider vinegar tonics are a secret weapon for fat loss — a little apple cider vinegar can help you shed more weight .
+Apple cider vinegar tonics are a secret weapon for women and their weight loss goals — a little apple cider vinegar can help you shed more weight .
 Taking apple cider vinegar before a meal also evens out your blood sugar levels and helps you feel more satisfied with less food .
 Try mixing apple cider vinegar in water in a 1:4 ratio, or just add a couple tablespoons of apple cider vinegar to your favorite drink.
 You can also mix in anti-inflammatory ginger, turmeric, and lemon juice for a deliciously soothing fat-burning tonic.

 - Monteiro, R., & Azevedo, I. (2010).
 Chronic inflammation in obesity and the metabolic syndrome.
 Mediators of inflammation, 2010. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2913796/